 There’s the sharpness of sunlight when you step outdoors … the relentless battle against sleep while rocking your baby in the early morning hours when all is quiet and still … the jolt when your baby’s cries pierce the quiet … the bone-aching, desperate tiredness … the ever-present absentmindedness.
 There is nothing quite like the exhaustion of new motherhood.
-It is mind-numbing, life-changing.
+Postnatal depletion, as it’s called, is mind-numbing and life-changing.

 One day while my newborn son was in the neonatal intensive care unit, I ordered tea with my hospital dinner.
 After a few sips I told my husband it was the best tea I’d ever had, and he sweetly pointed out that I’d never put the teabag in my cup.
 Yes, I had been drinking—and relishing—plain hot water.